bluerobotics/ping-python/README.md

 ##Quick Start

-You can run a simple example that prints the altitude reading repeatedly by executing the command below.
+You can run a simple example that prints the distance reading repeatedly by executing the command below.
 Place your device's file descriptor after the --device option.
 For example, on Linux this will likely be /dev/ttyUSB0.

 `python simplePingExample.py --device <your-device>`